microsoft/LightGBM/docs/development.rst

 Algorithms
 ----------

-Refer to `Features <https://github.com/Microsoft/LightGBM/wiki/Features>`__ to get important algorithms used in LightGBM.
+Refer to `Features <https://github.com/Microsoft/LightGBM/wiki/Features>`__ to understand important algorithms used in LightGBM.

 Classes and Code Structure
 --------------------------